antoniofractuous/MEAN-stack-angular/README.md

 ![EC2-lookup](./images/EC2-lookup4.png)

 We can setup an EC2 free-tier instance such as the: "t2.micro family with Ubuntu Server 20.04 LTS HV".
-To do so we click on "Launch Instance" and select the previously mentioned free-tier instance:
+To do so we click on "Launch Instance" and select the previously mentioned free-tier instance.
+You can see steps of the process on the images listed below:

 ![launch-instance](./images/launch-instance.png)